Oneflow-Inc/libai/docs/source/tutorials/Build_New_Project_on_LiBai.md

 - `train`: It contains training related parameters and is a dict type.
 - `model`: Model used by the task, specify the generation method in the file, due to the characteristics of lazycall, the model     will be generated at runtime.
 - `optim`: Optimizer related.
 Default to AdamW.
-- `lr_scheduler`: Related to learning rate, Default to warmup cosine decay lr-scheduler.
+- `lr_scheduler`: Related to learning rate.
+Default to warmup cosine decay lr-scheduler.
-- `graph`: Import directly, and the model will be automatically converted to graph during operation.
+- `graph`: Import directly, and the model will be automatically convert to nn.Graph mode for training and evaluation, please refer to [nn.Graph docs](https://oneflow.readthedocs.io/en/master/graph.html) for more details.

 > All imported modules must take LiBai as the root directory, otherwise, the saved `yaml` file will not be able to save the correct path of the module, resulting in an error when reading `yaml`, so the experiment cannot be reproduced.